Enalean/tuleap-documentation-en/languages/en/installation-guide/install-plugins.rst

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

+* :ref:`fts-meilisearch <full-text-search-admin>`: Full-text search implementation using a Meilisearch server instance to index items

+  * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

 Authentication and permissions:

 * **ldap**: Integration with OpenLDAP like or Active Directory